rozierguillaume/covid-19/README.md

 For more information and comments in French, you can follow me on Twitter: [@guillaumerozier](http://twitter.com/guillaumerozier).

 # [CovidTracker](http://www.guillaumerozier.fr): Covid19 Dashboard
-**An all new website has been built which contains many and detailed graphs, comments and articles about France and the World!
+**This dashboard ontains many and detailed graphs, comments and articles about France and the World!
 Check it out now: [CovidTracker (covidtracker.fr)](http://www.covidtracker.fr)!**

 <a href="http://www.guillaumerozier.fr"><p align="center" ><img width="70%" src="images/covidtracker.svg"></p></a>